ttt23/Readme/README.md

 - 👋 Hi, I’m @ttt23
 - 🌱 I’m currently learning cumputer engineering
-- 🌱 My future direction will focus on machine learning and its applications
+- 🌱 My future direction will focus on machine learning, deep learning and those applications
 - 📫 How to reach me by email nmtthang05@gmail.com
 <!---
 ttt23/ttt23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.